zugazagoitia/knag/vagrant/README.md

 1. Install *Vagrant* and enable *Hyper-V* (refer to their respective documentations)

-2. Ensure you have a valid LAN/WLAN conection and that there is no *External Virtual Switch* conected to your network adapter.
+2. Ensure you have a valid LAN/WLAN connection and that there is no *External Virtual Switch* connected to your network adapter.

 3. Using powershell, install the Vagrant Host Manager Plugin: